Maritime transport of goods - quarterly data

 From Statistics Explained

-This article presents the main results from quarterly statistics on maritime transport of goods in the European Union (EU), plus figures for Norway and Turkey.
+This article presents the main results from quarterly statistics on maritime transport of goods in the European Union (EU), plus figures for Iceland, Norway and Turkey.
 It covers the gross weight of goods handled in the main European ports, by type of cargo, direction, reporting country and various partner maritime geographical areas.

 These data are complemented by maritime transport flows with the main extra-EU partners, and with individual results for the major European ports.